Energy for All 2030

 Almost half the world’s population currently live without modern energy.
 Projections show that the situation is likely to be the same in two decades time.
 As a result, billions of women, men and children will be denied the power to challenge their poverty.

-Specifically focusing on how access to energy can support the achievement of the Millennium Development Goals in sub-Saharan Africa, the project ultimately aims to see a step change in EC funding for African energy initiatives that reach the poorest communities.
+Specifically focusing on how access to energy can support the achievement of the Millennium Development Goals in sub-Saharan Africa, the project ultimately aimed to see a step change in EC funding for African energy initiatives that reach the poorest communities.

 European launch of the UN Year of Sustainable Energy for All